-Even without the price tag, I guarantee that using the methods in this book and from my site you'll make both money and time for yourself.
+Even without the hefty price tag that I paid for that crude "guide" back in 2006, I guarantee that using the methods in this book and from my site you'll achieve your goals in online marketing.
 Note that the word "using" in that last sentence is a gross understatement.
 It's ESSENTIAL that you follow these tips but more importantly that you ACT and EXECUTE on them.